iterative/dvc.org/content/docs/command-reference/gc.md

 ## Options

 - `-w`, `--workspace` - keep _only_ files and directories referenced in the workspace.
-This behavior is included automatically with `--all-tags`, `--all-branches`, or `--all-commits` are used.
+Note that this behavior is implied in `--all-tags`, `--all-branches`, and `--all-commits`.

 - `-a`, `--all-branches` - keep cached objects referenced in all Git branches as well as in the workspace (implies `-w`).
 Useful if branches are used to track